PostHog/posthog.com/contents/blog/what-is-sso-and-saml.md

 ## What is SSO?
 SSO stands for Single Sign-On.
 It enables users to login to services without entering a service-specific password — instead, access is validated by their access to a secondary system or domain.
 Ever logged into a website using your Google or Facebook account? _That’s_ SSO.

 Administrators and IT teams often encourage SSO for security purposes, as it ensures only authorized users can access an account.
-We use it at PostHog for this reason and offer support for SSO via authorized email domains and certain third-party providers — namely Google, GitLab, and GitHub.
+A simple username and password often isn't secure enough.
+We use SSO at PostHog for this reason and offer support for it via authorized email domains and certain third-party providers — namely Google, GitLab, and GitHub.

 PostHog also offers [just-in-time provisioning](/manual/sso#just-in-time-user-provisioning), which automatically creates a new account whenever new users access PostHog — provided that they have a valid email address and SSO provider, of course.